LordSmaul/Second-Semester-Projects/README.md

  - Creates a structure called "Course", with mutiple attributes
  - Includes functions for constructing the object, a destructor, and printing the attributes

- Lab 2: practice with function recursion
+ Lab 2: Practice with function recursion
  - constrcuted multiple functions that use recursive tactics to iterate through data
  - Functions include: summing up numbers from 1 to the user input number, checking if a number is a part of an array, reversing a string, checking if a string is a palindrome, and multiplying two numbers